kennethcocke2/Location-Finder/README.md

 # Location-Finder
-I single page web app to find locations based on zipcode, using Bulma and Font Awesome.
+A single page web app to find locations based on zipcode, using Bulma and Font Awesome.